John de Warenne, 7th Earl of Surrey: Life

+John was born on either 24 or 30 June 1286 and baptised on 7 November of that year.He was the son of William de Warenne, the only son of John de Warenne, 6th Earl of Surrey.
+His mother was Joan, daughter of Robert de Vere, 5th Earl of Oxford.

 Warenne was only six months old when his father died.

 John was still a minor when his grandfather died in 1304.
-Because of this his lands were taken into the custody of the Crown at the time,"Membrane 14d: 1305.
-March.18.
-Westminster".
-Maxwell-Lyte, H.C.
-(1898).
-Calendar of Patent Rolls, Edward I: Volume 4, 1301 - 1307.
-London: Her Majesty's Stationery Office.p.348.
-Accessed via Internet Archive.
-Retrieved 11 July 2021. and he was made a royal ward of his relative Edward I of England.
+Because of this his lands were taken into the custody of the Crown at the time, and he was made a royal ward of his relative Edward I of England.
 He was given seisin of the lands of his inheritance from his grandfather, the late John de Warenne, 6th Earl of Surrey, in April 1306.
 On 6 June 1306, John was referred to as "the present earl of Surrey."

 He was knighted on 22 May 1306 at Westminster Abbey along with 266 others, among which included the Prince of Wales, the future Edward II.
 This chivalric celebration was named the Feast of the Swans.
 From that time onwards he was much engaged in the Scottish wars.

 John was one of the great nobles offended by the rise of Edward II's favorite Piers Gaveston, and helped secure Gaveston's 1308 banishment.
 The two were somewhat reconciled after Gaveston's return the next year, but in 1312 Warenne was one of the nobles who captured Gaveston.
 He was however unhappy about Gaveston's execution at the behest of the earl of Warwick, which pushed him back into the king's camp.